Photo of Laura Haynes, PhD FGSA

 American Association of ImmunologistsProfessional/Scientific OrganizationMemberExternalNational1999

-Available rotation projects include studies on influenza, aging, and senescence.
+Available rotation projects in the Haynes laboratory include studies on influenza, aging, and senescence.

 Journal Articles